near-sandbox/near-localnet-orchestrator/LAYER_1_2_STATUS.md

 # Layer 1 & 2 Status: Operational (Feature Parity In Progress)

+> IMPORTANT: This is a point-in-time status doc (old instance IDs / old URLs).
+> Use `MORNING_RUNBOOK.md` for the current deploy + verify steps.

 ## Current State

 ### Layer 1: NEAR Base ✅